Kir-w/HW-Virtualization-and-Trust/README.md

 **Second feature (November) : the USART feature**

 The Universal Synchronous/Asynchronous Receiver/Transmitter feature is a flexible serial communication interface.
+It allows for both asynchronous UART and synchronous SPI communication.
 It abstracts the Atmega328p (Arduino Uno) and another target : the Cortex-M7.
 The src folder has now multiple modules depending on the target, linked with main.rs.

 **Third feature : the SPI feature**